algolia/docsearch/packages/website/docs/record-extractor.md

 ### Reduce the record size

-If you encounter the `Records extracted are too big` error when your crawling your website, it's mostly because there was too many informations in your records, or when your page is too big.
+If you encounter the `Records extracted are too big` error when crawling your website, it's mostly because there was too many informations in your records, or that your page is too big.
 The [`recordVersion`](#recordversion) option helps you reducing the records size by removing informations that are only used with [DocSearch v2](/docs/legacy/dropdown).

 ```js
 {